centrifuge/cps/cps/CP0/CP0.md

 |[CP5](../CP5/CP5.md)|Centrifuge Pool Onboarding Proposal (POP)|Onboarding new pools on Centrifuge Chain|
 |[CP32](../CP32.md)|Roadmap Proposals|Create a Roadmap Proposal to replace the previous one|

-In general, the Governance process can be divided into two parts; *off-chain* and *on-chain Governance*.
+In general, the Governance process can be divided into two parts; *offchain* and *onchain Governance*.

-*Off-chain Governance:*
+*Offchain Governance:*
 This refers to the part of the process that takes place on our Forum (Request For Comments) and OpenSquare (snapshot voting).
-The purpose of this is generally to get input from the Community on a proposal and gather support, before moving the proposal on-chain (if necessary - not all proposals need to be submitted on-chain in order to pass).
+The purpose of this is generally to get input from the Community on a proposal and gather support, before moving the proposal onchain (if necessary - not all proposals need to be submitted onchain in order to pass).

-*On-chain Governance:*
+*Onchain Governance:*
 This refers to the part of the process that takes places on the blockchain.
-First a proposal is created on-chain (can be done by either the public or the Council) and this is generally followed by an on-chain referendum where all token holders can vote Aye or Nay.
+First a proposal is created onchain (can be done by either the public or the Council) and this is generally followed by an onchain referendum where all token holders can vote Aye or Nay.

 Components can have different governance processes, but what they all  have in common is that they start with a post on the Forum and all CPs must be submitted to the [Centrifuge Proposals Repository](https://github.com/centrifuge/cps) on Github.